vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 In the late evening / night, I went to Walgreens to buy toiletries.
 I was in the store from 9:05 PM to 9:21 PM.

+## Wednesday June 22

+In the afternoon, I made a trip to the Apple Store at Union Square to pick up an adapter and a charging cable.
+I left home a bit before noon, took BART to Powell Street Station, picked up the order, then took BART back.
+I was at the store shortly before 1 PM and back home a little after 2 PM.